NaykiSec/jekyll-now/_posts/2017-11-06-Yubikey-and-Keepass.md

 ---
 layout: post
-title:  "Yubikey Usage Draft"
+title:  "Yubikey and Keepass usage"
 date:   2017-11-06 00:20:21 +0700
 categories: Security Authentication
 ---
-# Usage of a Yubikey 4 usb stick
+How to use a Yubikey 4 with Keepass.

 I just bought a Yubikey 4 to have strong Authentication with a token.